szabogabor91/gimlet-website/src/gimlet-cli/scaling-gitops.md

 It also packs all release automation logic that used to be scattered in CI pipelines.

 Read the [concepts behind GimletD](/gimletd/concepts) and its role alongside Gimlet CLI.

+Thank you for the re-shares Laszlo Reszegi and Lars Krieger.

+If any of you likers would re-share my post, it would really go a long way.
+Either way, thanks for your support!